 |Introduction to Literary Studies 1||20|

 |Introduction to Literary Studies II||20|

-In addition to a research training module, which helps you to develop your independent research skills, you can choose from a range of modules.
-Topics relate to English literature from the 16th century to present day, ancient history, and Greek and Latin language.
+In addition to a research training module, which helps you to develop your independent research skills in preparation for the final year dissertation, you can choose from a range of modules from English and Classics.
+Topics relate to English literature from the 16th Century to the present day, Greek and Latin literature, ancient history and Greek and Latin language.

 You may also choose a creative writing module.

 |Special Study on an Aspect of Classical Influence in English Literature||20|

 You'll conduct a major research project, writing a dissertation on a topic of your choice related to the Classical tradition in English, for which you will be guided and supervised by our expert staff.
 A creative writing project is also an option.

 For your four optional modules, you'll be able to choose from a wide range of topics in English literature, from Chaucer to the current day, as well as topics in Greek and Latin literature and Greek and Roman history, including the choice to take an ancient language (Greek or Latin).

 |Special Study on an Aspect of Classical Influence in English Literature||40|

 We base these figures and graphs on the most up-to-date information available to us.
 They combine data on the planned delivery and assessments of our courses in 2021-22 with data on the modules chosen by our students in 2020-21.